How to buy the best travel cot

 By Lisa Galliers

-Heading away on holiday with a little one and need a travel cot?
+Heading away on holiday with your baby and need a travel cot?
 Whether you’re away for the weekend or a bit longer you’ll want the best travel cot to take with you.

 Babies and toddlers tend to sleep best in familiar surroundings, and a well-designed travel cot can work almost as well as their own bed on holiday or when you’re staying with family or friends.